Pandaqi/Pandaqi-Studio/pandaqi-studio/content/cookie-smasher/rules/_index.md

 {{< rules-image src="gameplay.webp" alt="Overview of how a round plays." >}}

-The winner adds **1 card** from the table to their score pile.
+The winner adds all cards from the table to their score pile.

-Any violation of the rules (such as tapping the wrong card) means **-3 points**: remove three cards from your score pile.

-{{% remark class="anchor-top" %}}
-The interruption from a wrong guess makes it hard to continue fairly, so any violation ends the round instantly.
-{{% /remark %}}

-The round is now over.
-All other cards played are discarded.
 The smasher of this round becomes the new **king**!

+Any violation of the rules (such as tapping the wrong card) means you are **out of the game**.
+Distribute your remaining cards fairly over the active players.

+* The interruption from a wrong guess makes it hard to continue fairly, so any violation ends the round instantly.
-_Everyone plays with one hand.
+* _Everyone plays with one hand.
 That hand both reveals their own card and smashes the poisoned food.
 Using the wrong hand is, of course, a rules violation._
+* You _can_ be softer and punish a wrong guess with only a temporary elimination (e.g. 4 rounds).
+In practice, however, without the threat of total elimination players will just smash instantly and carelessly---which ruins the game.

 {{< rules-example id="turn" >}}